waimea-pahyde/200DTD-firewood-customer-tracker/README.md

 - Hold a list of customer records
 - Be able to add customers from the database
-- Summarises the wood orders from previous years
+- Shows the wood orders from previous years
 - Change customer records
 - Removes customers from the database